Ricky-G/script-library/README.md

 ### GitHub-RepoPopulator.ps1

 This PowerShell script is designed to populate each repository in a GitHub organization with a README.md file.
 The README file contains a 'Hello World' message, followed by a randomly generated string.
 This script provides an efficient way to quickly add a base README file to all repositories within an organization using GitHub API.
 It is particularly useful for initial repository setup, providing basic documentation across multiple repositories.

+### SendCustomLogDataToLogAnalytics.ps1

+This PowerShell script is designed to send custom log data to Azure Log Analytics.
+It uses the Log Analytics Data Collector API to send custom log data to a Log Analytics workspace.
+The script requires a Log Analytics workspace ID and a Log Analytics workspace key.
+The script also requires the name of the log type and the log data to be sent to the workspace.
+The script can be used to send custom log data to Log Analytics.